 - Fraternity.
 “Love your neighbor as yourself”, your neighbor is each citizen that has signed a reciprocal love pact.

-This fraternity definition is the Golden rule, and it goes in the same line that its traditional definition because its purpose is achieving:
+This definition of fraternity is the Golden rule, and it goes in the same line that its traditional definition because its purpose is achieving:

-A country is defined by the pact that the citizens of that country have decided to celebrate, this social pact is known as:
+A country is defined by the pact that the citizens of that country have decided to celebrate,where they express the purpose of their society, this social pact is known as: